-- Check with your local public health authorities for locations designated to triage symptomatic patients so exposure is limited in general medical offices.
-Emergency preparedness plans most likely will be activated so that parties are coordinating efforts to deliver effective public health intervention.
+- Check with your local public health authorities for locations designated to triage suspected patients, so exposure is limited in general medical offices.
+Community emergency preparedness plans have been activated so that parties are coordinating efforts to deliver effective public health intervention.

 Consider Legal Risks

 When the Ebola virus was new to the U.S., there was one well-reported case where a patient who came to the hospital with Ebola was sent home without treatment.
+Due to delay in testing and misdiagnosis, patients have also been turned away with COVID-19.
 Such situations not only put the patients and others at risk, but also put healthcare providers and hospitals at risk for litigation.

 We recommend that when in doubt, healthcare providers should adopt a clinical suspicion of COVID-19 to protect the patient and others.
-The dynamics surrounding the virus will surely change in the days and weeks ahead.
+The dynamics surrounding the virus will continue to change in the days and weeks ahead.
 What must not change is that physicians and care teams should remain vigilant and careful.
-They should be exceptionally proactive in asking the right questions, documenting interactions, and staying close to the discovery of new insights and data as they become available.
+They should be exceptionally proactive in asking the right questions, documenting interactions, rigorously following protocols, and keeping abreast of emerging insights and data as they become available from the CDC.